antoniozh/taco-docs/README.md

 1. Navigate to the the **Orders** drawer to see incoming orders.
 2. Select an order to view details, update its status, or print a receipt.
 3. Use the **Navigate** button to open your preferred map app for deliveries.

+## Report Bugs

+If you encounter any bugs or issues, please [open an issue](https://github.com/antoniozh/taco-docs/issues) on GitHub with details about your device, operating system, and steps to reproduce the problem.
+Your feedback helps improve the app!